 Help Keep Your Beaches Clean

 Follow Leave No Trace Principles to reduce your impact on the places we love.
-Please help protect marine life and keep your park's beaches clean by disposing of refuse in the garbage cans/dumpsters located at beach and trailhead parking lots.
+Use the vault toilets at the parking lots before heading to the beach.
+Please help protect marine life and keep your park's beaches clean by disposing of refuse in the garbage cans/dumpsters located at the parking lots.
 If you build any driftwood structures during your visit, please disassemble them before you leave.